 - A. Product Data: For each type of product indicated.
 Include preparation requirements and application instructions. - B. LEED Submittals: - 1.
-Product Data for Credit EQ 4.2: For interior coatings, documentation including printed statement of VOC content.

-- C. Samples for Initial Selection: For each type of topcoat product indicated. - D. Samples for Verification: For each type of coating system and in each color and gloss of topcoat indicated. - 1.
+Product Data for Credit EQ 4.2: For interior coatings, documentation including printed statement of VOC content. - C. Samples for Initial Selection: For each type of topcoat product indicated. - D. Samples for Verification: For each type of coating system and in each color and gloss of topcoat indicated. - 1.
 Submit Samples on rigid backing, 8 inches square. - 2.
 Step coats on Samples to show each coat required for system. - 3.
-Label each coat of each Sample. - 4.
-Label each Sample for location and application area. - E. Product List: For each product indicated, include the following: - Cross-reference to paint system and locations of application areas.
+Label each coat of each Sample.

+- 4. Label each Sample for location and application area. - E. Product List: For each product indicated, include the following: - 1.
+Cross-reference to paint system and locations of application areas.
 Use same designations indicated on Drawings and in schedules. - 2.
-Printout of current "MPI Approved Products List" for each product category specified in Part 2, with the proposed product highlighted. - 3.
 VOC content.

-- A. Furnish extra materials, from the same product run, that match products installed and that are packaged with protective covering for storage and identified with labels describing contents. - Coatings: 5 percent, but not less than 1 gal. of each material and color applied.
+- A. Furnish extra materials, from the same product run, that match products installed and that are packaged with protective covering for storage and identified with labels describing contents. - 1.
+Coatings: 5 percent, but not less than 1 gal. of each material and color applied.